 Rangers latest: Kevin Muscat move collapses as club focus on other candidates

-Kevin Muscat's move to Rangers has collapsed; Muscat had held talks to succeed Russell Martin; the practicalities of the move have made an appointment unworkable
+Kevin Muscat's move to Rangers has collapsed; Muscat had held talks to succeed Russell Martin; the practicalities of the move have made an appointment unworkable; Ibrox side hope to appoint new head coach in the coming days; Danny Rohl and Steven Gerrard had withdrawn from the process

 Rangers will not be appointing Kevin Muscat as their new head coach, Sky Sports News understands.